 Form of the Beast

 At level 3, when you rage, you have a choice between one of three natural weapons that you can use.
-They are strength-based, and do not gain the Finesse quality.
+They are strength-based, and do not gain the Finesse property.
 You can choose which natural weapon you manifest every time you rage.

 Bite: Your mouth transforms into a bestial muzzle or great mandibles (your choice).
 It deals 1d8 piercing damage on a hit.
 Once on each of your turns when you damage a creature with this bite, you regain a number of hit points equal to your proficiency bonus, provided you have less than half your hit points when you hit.